 Living with leukemia

 With treatment, leukemia can go into remission.
 How well you do after treatment depends on many things.
 This includes how early the cancer was diagnosed.
 Left untreated or undetected, cancer can spread to other parts of the body.
 This could cause serious health problems or be fatal.
-It is very important to get treatment as soon as possible.
+It is important to get treatment as soon as possible.